FiberedSkies/fibered-cat/content/home.md

 #### [Sam](https://samlaki.neocities.org/)

-Your local digital McGyver.
+Logician, Mathematician, Engineer and probably like five other things.
 If you have a ridiculous idea you want to build, whether its software, hardware, or an actual device, he can probably give exactly the right advice or nudge that you need to make it real.
-Probably one of the few people capable of the entire research-to-reality pipeline.

 #### [Bug](https://x.com/skitterspatial/)